MistyCommunity/Documentation/src/content/docs/skills/local-skill-tutorials.md

     let sensorName = data.AdditionalResults[0];

     // Play a different audio clip when
-    // each sensor is prssed
+    // each sensor is pressed
     switch (sensorName) {

         case "Bump_FrontRight":